ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

 You can encrypt partitions on your RHEL6 server with Linux Unified Key Setup-on-disk-format (LUKS), which is important when it comes to mobile computers and removable media.
 LUKS allows multiple user keys to decrypt a master key that is used for the bulk encryption of the partition.

 These steps assume that the server can access a new, unencrypted {{site.data.keyword.blockstoragefull}} volume that was not formatted or mounted.
-For more information about connecting {{site.data.keyword.blockstorageshort}} to a Linux host, see [Connecting to iSCSI LUNs on Linux](/docs/infrastructure/BlockStorage?topic=BlockStorage-mountingLinux).
+For more information about connecting {{site.data.keyword.blockstorageshort}} to a Linux host, see [Connecting to storage on Linux](/docs/infrastructure/BlockStorage?topic=BlockStorage-mountingLinux).

-{site.data.keyword.blockstorageshort}} that is provisioned in [select data centers](/docs/infrastructure/BlockStorage?topic=BlockStorage-news) is automatically provisioned with  provider-managed encryption-at-rest.
+{site.data.keyword.blockstorageshort}} that is provisioned in [most data centers](/docs/infrastructure/BlockStorage?topic=BlockStorage-selectDC) is automatically provisioned with  provider-managed encryption-at-rest.
 For more information, see [Securing Your Data - Provider-managed Encryption-At-Rest](/docs/infrastructure/BlockStorage?topic=BlockStorage-encryption).
 {:note}

 ## What LUKS does